-As the City is a documented low-income geographic area, and much of the City is a designated Qualified Opportunity Zone with a high social vulnerability index score, the City respectfully requests full funding of this capacity building application and a waiver to match funds.
-Please accept this letter as my authorization of the request for CFPF assistance to enable Petersburg to make significant progress toward Resilience and the equitable management of our floodplains.
+As Petersburg is a documented low-income geographic area, and much of the City is also a designated Qualified Opportunity Zone with a high social vulnerability index score, the City respectfully requests full funding of this project and a waiver to match funds.
+Please accept this letter as my authorization of the request for CFPF assistance to enable the City to make significant progress towards Resilience and the equitable management of our floodplains.